 This Plan offers Medicare recipients the opportunity to enroll in the Plan through Medicare.
-As indicated on page 78, annuitants and former spouses with FEHB coverage and Medicare Part B may elect to suspend their FEHB coverage and enroll in a Medicare prepaid plan when one is available in their area.
-They may then re-enroll in the FEHB Program.
+Annuitants and former spouses with FEHB coverage and Medicare Part B may elect to suspend their FEHB coverage and enroll in a Medicare prepaid plan when one is available in their area.
+They may then reenroll in the FEHB Program.
 Most Federal annuitants have Medicare Part A. Those without Medicare Part A may join the Medicare prepaid plan, but will probably have to pay for hospital coverage in addition to the Part B premium.
 Before you join the plan, ask whether the plan covers hospital benefits, and if so, what you will have to pay.
 Contact your retirement system for information on suspending your FEHB enrollment and changing to a Medicare prepaid plan.
 Contact the Plan at 1-800-965-4022 for information on the Medicare prepaid plan and the cost of that enrollment.